jtb324/gnomad_webscrapper_go/README.md

-# UCSC Webscrapper
+# Gnomad Webscrapper

 ## Purpose:

-The purpose of this repository is to create a cli that can be used to interact with the UCSC genome browsers api
+The purpose of this repository is to create a cli that can be used to interact with the gnomad graphQL api